bitzhuwei/CSharpGL/CSharpGL/readme.md

 # release notes:
 ## v1.0.6.2:
 1. Wraps texture and sampler.
-2. IModelTransform provides model matrix for rendering in MVP matrix in shader.
+2. IModelSpace provides model matrix for rendering in MVP matrix in shader.
 3. fix: Scene renders all objects recursively.
 4. Remove initialize method in ScriptComponent because scripts may be executed in non-UI thread.